Rena Uezono: 2022–23 season

-2023–24 season
+2023–24 season: World Junior Championships & Junior Grand Prix Final bronzes

 As the reigning national novice champion, Uezono was selected to make her international competitive debut on the Junior Grand Prix at the 2023 JGP Turkey.
 Fourth in the short program, she moved up to second overall after the free skate, taking the silver medal.
 Weeks later she won gold at the 2023 JGP Poland, in the processing qualifying to the Junior Grand Prix Final.

 Based on her prior results, Uezono was considered a podium contender at the 2023–24 Japan Junior Championships.
 She won the bronze medal, in the process qualifying to the senior national championships.
 Next appearing at the Junior Grand Prix Final in Beijing, Uezono finished third in both segments and claimed the bronze medal there as well.
 She set new personal bests in both segments and overall.
 She then competed at the senior national championships at month's end, finishing fourth, less than two points back of bronze medalist Mao Shimada.
 Uezono described skating in the final group of the free skate as "very nerve-wracking, but I was able to skate with the best skaters and that was a good experience."

 Uezono finished the season at the 2024 World Junior Championships in Taipei.
 In the short program, she fell on her jump combination and finished in eighth place.
 She rallied in the free skate, coming third in that segment with a new personal best, and rising to third place overall.